Some terms to be familiar with while we’re discussing employment:

 Labour force – the working population of an economy, i.e. all people of working age who are willing and able to work.

-Dependent population – people not in the labour force and thus depend on the labour force to supply them goods and services to fulfil their needs and wants.
+Dependent population – people not in the labour force and thus depend on the labour force to supply them with goods and services to fulfill their needs and wants.
 This includes students in education, retired people, stay at home parents, prisoners or similar institutions as well as those choosing not to work.

 Employment is defined as an engagement of a person in the labour force in some occupation, business, trade, or profession.

 Unemployment is a situation where people in the labour force are actively looking for jobs but are currently unemployed.